Music of Portugal: Pimba

 Pimba music is the Portuguese version of the euro Schlager or the Balkan Turbo-Folk.
-It's named after the 1995 hit Pimba Pimba, by Emanuel.
+It is named after the 1995 hit Pimba Pimba, by Emanuel.
 Some of its biggest names are Emanuel, Ágata, Suzana, Micaela, Ruth Marlene and Quim Barreiros.
 This genre mixes traditional sounds with accordion, Latin beats and funny or religious (mainly kitch) lyrics.

-Folk and Political (Música de Intervenção)
+Folk and political (Música de Intervenção)

 During the Estado Novo authoritarian regime, music was widely used by the left-wing resistance as a way to say what could not be said, singing about freedom, equality, and democracy, mainly through metaphors and symbols.
 Many composers and singers became famous and persecuted by the political police, some of them being arrested or exiled, such as José Afonso, Paulo de Carvalho, José Mário Branco, Sérgio Godinho, Adriano Correia de Oliveira, Manuel Freire, Pedro Barroso, Fausto, Vitorino, Júlio Pereira and some others.
 Their music was (and remains) mostly based on Portuguese folk music and elements of European-style singer-songwriter genres.

 José Afonso began performing in the 1950s; he was a popular roots-based musician that led the Portuguese roots revival.
 With artists like Sérgio Godinho and Luís Cília, Afonso helped form nova canção music, which, after the 1974 revolution, gained socially-aware lyrics and became canto livre.
 The biggest names in canto livre were Banda do Casaco and Brigada Víctor Jara, groups that seriously studied and were influenced by Portuguese regional music.
 The poet-singer-songwriter was also a significant contributor to the modern romance genre, can be compared to Leonard Cohen.

 After the Carnation Revolution, that same music was used to support left-wing parties.
 Political ideas and causes, like the agrarian reform, socialism, equality, democratic elections, free education and many other were a constant presence in these songs lyrics, often written by well-known poets like José Barata-Moura, Manuel Alegre or Ary dos Santos.

-Reggae and Ska
+Reggae and ska

 More underground but very prominent are Portuguese reggae and ska.
 Unregarding some 2 Tone and reggae-influenced singles in the late 70s by bands like Roquivários or early 80s mod outfit Táxi, it was only in the early 1990s when the first Portuguese roots reggae band, Kussondulola reached the mainstream public.

 Best known Portuguese reggae singers include Richie Campbell, Mercado Negro, Prince Wadada and Freddy Locks, while some of the more famous bands of these types include Terrakota, Primitive Reason, Sativa, One Sun Tribe, One Love Family, Arsha, Three and a Quarter, Purocracy, Chapa Dux and Souls of Fire.
 This music is popular among young people, with its main roots based in Lisbon and the surrounding areas.

 Earlier ska bands in Portugal included Despe&Siga and Contratempos, while The Ratazanas can be considered the best known Portuguese Early reggae and Rocksteady band.
 They recorded for German label Grover Records and toured throughout Europe on their own right as well as backing Jamaican singers like Susan Cadogan.
 Skarmiento, Skalibans, and Skamioneta do Lixo are other Portuguese ska bands.